Dotneteer/spectrum-dotnet-engine/book/z80/z80-implementation.md

 - **`Iff1`**: This flip-flop indicates if the maskable interrupt is enabled (`true`) or disabled (`false`).
 - **`Iff2`**: The purpose of this flop-flop is to save the status of `Iff1` when a non-maskable interrupt occurs.
 - **`Halted`**: This flag indicates if the CPU is in a halted state.
+- **`BaseClockFrequency`** : Holds the base clock frequency of the CPU.
+We use this value to calculate other machine attributes regarding the machine frame.
+- **`ClockMultiplier`**: By default, the CPU works with its regular (base) clock frequency; however, you can use an integer clock frequency multiplier to emulate a faster CPU.
 - **`Tacts`**: The number of T-states (clock cycles) elapsed since the last reset.
 You know that accurate timing is at the heart of the CPU's implementation.
 We use a 64-bit counter, representing a long enough period.
-This state variable is read-only; its value is calculated from `Frames`, `CurrentFrameTact`, and `TactsInFrame`.
-- **`Frames`**: The number of completed machine frames since the machine started.
 - **`TactsInFrame`**: The emulated machine runs a loop of machine frames.
 Each frame has the same duration in T-states; this property shows their number in a machine frame.
+- **`Frames`**: The number of completed machine frames since the machine started.
+The value is calculated from `Tacts`, `TactsInFrame`, and `ClockMultiplier`.
 - **`CurrentFrameTact`**: Indicates the current tact in the executing machine frame.
-Its value is between 0 and `TactsInFrame`.
+Its value is between 0 and `TactsInFrame`; it is calculated from `Tacts`, `TactsInFrame`, and `ClockMultiplier`.
-- **`ClockMultiplier`**: By default, the CPU works with its regular (base) clock frequency; however, you can use an integer clock frequency multiplier to emulate a faster CPU.
 - **`FrameCompleted`**: This flag indicates that a machine frame has been completed since the last reset of this flag.
 - **`F53Updated`**, **`PrevF53Updated`**: These flags keep track of modifications of the bit 3 and 5 flags of Register F. We need to keep this value, as we utilize it within the `SCF` and `CCF` instructions to calculate the new values of F.
 - **`OpCode`**: The last fetched opcode.
 If an instruction is prefixed, it contains the prefix or the opcode following the prefix, depending on which was fetched last.